-She established her Head Quarters on the Oudezijds Voorburgwal, right in the middle of De Wallen area, in a house she rented.
-Although she was promoted to Luit.Colonel, Holland knew her as ‘Major Bosshardt’.
+From 1948 onwards Bosshardt held Christmas meetings for prostitutes in De Wallen area and always gave them a helping hand.
+She said the following about her relationship with prostitutes: “Should I believe that I can fight prostitution?
+No way!
+I try and give these women a helping hand often enough so that at the moment they want to grab one, they can reach out.
+We accept these girls and women as they are, in their situation.
+In fact, I could have essentially been there too.”
+She established her head quarters at the Oudezijds Voorburgwal, right in the middle of De Wallen area, in a house she rented.
+Although she was promoted to Lieutenant colonel, the Dutch knew her as ‘Major Bosshardt’.
 On national television she could say sharp and true things, but was never offensive, a virtue not many people have.
 She also loved to laugh.

 In the tv program ‘Villa Felderhof’, she could be seen together with co-guest Herman Brood – Dutch rockband leader and artist.
 Brood was addicted to alcohol and drugs.
-The tv program was filmed in a luxurious mansion near St. Tropez, not exactly a background to expect from the Salvation Army.
+The tv program was filmed in a luxurious mansion near St. Tropez, not exactly a background that you expect from the Salvation Army.

 Sitting in an expensive boat off the coast, the question was raised if someone could go to heaven.
 “Well, I don’t know whether this will happen to me”, Major Bosshardt said modestly and in earnest.
-Her companion, the naughty and speed addicted Herman Brood had to laugh so hard, he almost fell off the boat.
+Her companion, the naughty alcohol and speed addicted Herman Brood had to laugh so hard, he almost fell off the boat.
 “If you don’t go, my chances are zero!!”
 Brood giggled.
 “If a saint like you can’t come in, who can?”
 Not long after this, Herman Brood – who was on a diet of one bottle Cointreau per day plus several shots of speed – jumped off the roof of Amsterdam’s Hilton Hotel and was found dead 12 floors below on the pavement in front of the hotel.